-Larissa Pissarra says she gets more compliments from strangers on her hair with each passing year; some even ask if her silver highlights are the product of a salon.
+Pissarra says she gets more compliments from strangers on her hair with each passing year; some even ask whether her silver highlights are the product of a salon.

 “Women come up to me and say ‘You inspire me.’
 That makes me feel good,” she said.

 “Guys make compliments, too.
 They don’t seem to care as much about our hair as we do.
 It’s more in our heads than it is in theirs.”